 The Company has a 401(k) retirement savings plan (the "Mohawk Plan") open to substantially all U.S. and Puerto Rico based employees who have completed 90 days of eligible service.
 The Company contributes \$.50 for every \$1.00 of employee contributions up to a maximum of 6% of the employee's salary based upon each individual participants election.
-Employee and employer contributions to the Mohawk Plan were \$38,632 and \$15,994 in 2013, \$35,986 and \$15,046 in 2012 and \$34,595 and \$14,541 in 2011, respectively.
+Employee and employer contributions to the Mohawk Plan were \$42,681 and \$17,654 in 2014, \$38,632 and \$15,994 in 2013 and \$35,986 and \$15,046 in 2012, respectively.

 The Company also has various pension plans covering employees in Belgium, France, and the Netherlands (the "Non-U.S. Plans") within the Laminate and Wood segment.
 Benefits under the Non-U.S. Plans depend on compensation and years of service.
 The Non-U.S. Plans are funded in accordance with local regulations.
+For 2014, the Company determined that the Belgian pension plan no longer qualified as a defined benefit plan.
+As a result, the activity for the Belgian pension plan has not been included in the following reported results for the year ended December 31, 2014.
 The Company uses December 31 as the measurement date for its Non-U.S. Plans.